LiA Bespoke Project: The 2000-2009 Anime Top 10

 5. Interesting guesses, thanks for playing.

 Anyone who was on ASF in the noughties will have an edge here.
 That was my primary venting venue for anime pre-LiA and twitter.
-Still on there of course, though I don’t post early as much (or as verbosely) now that LiA is around.
+Still on there of course, though I don’t post nearly as much (or as verbosely) now that LiA is around.

 6. Petopeto-san – that’s starting out on an obscure note.
 How obscure is it?
 There’s one English release, and it’s a hardsubbed fansub, using the Japanese broadcast raws.
 It has never been redone from the DVDs (which are available).